 The Company's Condensed Consolidated Financial Statements include the results of Comfort Revolution, LLC ("Comfort Revolution"), a 45.0% owned joint venture.
 Comfort Revolution constitutes a variable interest entity for which the Company is considered to be the primary beneficiary due to the Company's disproportionate share of the economic risk associated with its equity contribution, debt financing and other factors.
 The operations of Comfort Revolution are not material to the Company's Condensed Consolidated Financial Statements.
+On July 11, 2018, the Company acquired the remaining 55% equity interest in Comfort Revolution, which will not result in a material impact to the Company's Condensed Consolidated Financial Statements.

 The Company also has ownership interests in a group of Asia-Pacific joint ventures to develop markets for Sealy® branded products in those regions.
 The Company's ownership interest in these joint ventures is 50.0%.
 The equity method of accounting is used for these joint ventures, over which the Company has significant influence but does not have control, and consolidation is not otherwise required.
-The Company's carrying value in its equity method investments of \$25.0 million and \$21.5 million at March 31, 2018 and December 31, 2017, respectively, is recorded in other non-current assets within the accompanying Condensed Consolidated Balance Sheets.
+The Company's carrying value in its equity method investments of \$24.3 million and \$21.5 million at June 30, 2018 and December 31, 2017, respectively, is recorded in other non-current assets within the accompanying Condensed Consolidated Balance Sheets.
 The Company's equity in the net income and losses of these investments is recorded as equity income in earnings of unconsolidated affiliates in the accompanying Condensed Consolidated Statements of Income.